geek-yang/QTexploration/README.md

 * `eshmun` Medical image viewer for visualization of DICOM images. <br/>
 Functions incl. - **QLabel**, **QPixmap**, stacked windows, tab windows, new dialog <br/>

+The unit test and ui test are also included for reference.<br/>

 ## Configuration
 Clone the repositary and load these projects in the QT creater.
 All the examples have been tested on Windows with QT 5.15.2 (compiler: CMake with MINGW 64)<br/>